 - Must score 90% or higher on written pre-test

 (this pre-test is administered on Day 1, covering the laws you already learned in the LTC course)

 - Must score 90% or higher on range pre-qualification

 (same course of fire as the LTC pistol qualification, prior to beginning training on Day 1)

 This course consists of 15 - 20 hours of lecture, discussion, demonstration, and several practical exercised utilizing the Avoid / Deny / Defend methodology created by the Advanced Law Enforcement Rapid Response Training (ALERRT) Center at Texas State University in San Marcos, TX.

 While not required, the classroom & practical exercise portions of this course are best conducted on-site (within your school environment, as this will tailor the instruction to what is applicable to your setting).

-The following is a typical two-day School Safety Course Training Schedule (on request I can modify this to a three-day course and add additional content (additional range training; civilian response to traumatic injuries), if desired):
+The following is a typical two-day School Safety Course Training Schedule (on request I can modify this to a three-day course and add additional content (additional range training; additional block on civilian response to traumatic injuries), if desired):